 - New Jersey Child Labor Form: Includes basic regulations by occupation and age, broken down for employers or employees.

 - New Jersey Employer’s Handbook: Everything you need to know about unemployment, disability, and workforce development programs

 New Jersey charges state income taxes on all wages, from $1 to millions.
 It also requires state unemployment and workers’ compensation insurance if you have even one employee.
 The HR and payroll rules are straightforward, however, with no break or PTO regulations, but there is required sick pay.
 The rules for minors are more varied than those of other states.
-It pays to make sure you are following the rules correctly.
-Good payroll software such as Gusto can help with that, but regardless, the New Jersey state website has all the information you need.
+It pays to make sure you are following the rules correctly to ensure payroll compliance.